Key Differences Between Budder, Resin, and Sauce Concentrates

 Depending on the procedure used to extract the benefits from the cannabis, the resin can take different forms:

 Hash: Much romance attaches to Hashish, another name for Hash.
 Hash results from compressing the trichomes removed from the cannabis.
 There are several ways to remove the trichomes, but the easiest way is Charas, where you rub cannabis buds between the palms of your hands.
 You rub the buds lightly until a film of debris covers the hands and a clean sheet of parchment paper below.
 Using a credit card or other sharp edge, you scrape the film from the hands and surface until you accumulate enough resin to move on.
 You mold resin into hash cakes or bars with pressure.
 Then, you can form an envelope from the parchment paper to shape and squeeze the contents further without it sticking to your hands.
 Press and rework the envelope until you have a coherent shape.
-Users sometimes apply heat from an iron to press the Hash into bars or discs you can store for later use.
+Users sometimes use an iron to press the Hash into bars or discs that can be stored for later use.
 Other processes create Hash using ice cubes, kitchen blenders, or kief.
-However, the hand rubbing technique works quickly, simply, and well.
+However, the hand-rubbing technique works quickly, simply, and effectively.

 Hash Oil: To make hash oil, grind 8 to 10 ounces of cannabis into a container of Everclear alcohol.
 Stir the solution steadily for three to five minutes before straining it into a clear jar.
-Discard the plant material caught by the filter and repeat the process.
+Discard the plant material caught in the filter, then repeat the process.
 Allow the strained liquid to stand until the alcohol has evaporated.
 The remaining oil should have a golden-brown color and viscosity you can manage.
-Then move the remaining oil to a tight-lidded storage container.
+Then transfer the remaining oil to a tightly sealed storage container.

 Other forms: You can also form Hash from the kief that remains after using cannabis.
-Cannabis Rosin (not to be confused with “resin”) comes from drying and curing the trichomes before applying heated pressure.
+Cannabis Rosin (not to be confused with “resin”) is made by drying and curing the trichomes before applying heated pressure.
 Finally, some processes use butane or CO2 to extract the benefits.

 What is cannabis sauce?

-Cannabis sauce has the consistency of commercial marmalade, rich in terpene oil and cannabinoid crystals.
+Cannabis sauce has the consistency of commercial marmalade and is rich in terpene oil and cannabinoid crystals.
 The sauce uses all the parts of a cannabis plant: buds, trim, and kief.
 Developers use Butane, CO2, or Propane Hash Oil (PHO) as solvents to remove lipids, fats, and fibrous elements.

 Sauces differ in texture from cannabis wax, Budder, and Hash because of their texture.
 They lack the brittleness of wax, shatter, or crumble.
 And they remain more malleable than Hash.
 Cannabis sauce takes longer to create because procedures allow the cannabis material to soak in the solvent longer.
-This longer process requires temperature management to let the THCA and CBDA cluster in crystals.
+This longer process requires temperature management to allow the THCA and CBDA to cluster into crystals.

 All cannabis concentrates work well.